So Long, Free Credit Monitoring

 Unless you close existing accounts and create new ones, you can't be fully proactive against identity theft.
 Anyone who has enough of your information can assume your identity and use your existing accounts.
 That's where credit monitoring applies.

 Theoretically, you can monitor your own credit – if you have time.
 Even then, an identity thief can rack up multiple large charges before you notice.
 Credit monitoring services can provide timely alerts to help you minimize the damage.
-If you would like to monitor your credit to prevent identity theft and see your credit reports and scores, join MoneyTips.
+Let MoneyTips protect your credit and your identity with a free trial.

 Many credit cards come with monitoring services that send alerts when they detect unusual purchase patterns.
 Some cards also come with ON/OFF "switches" that allow you to deactivate and reactivate the card through your computer or mobile device.